Buddhalow/thirtify/apps/reddit/README.md

 ````

-Then browse to /app/thirtify or enter 'spotify:app:thirtify' in the search field.
+Then browse to /app/reddit or enter 'spotify:app:reddit' in the search field.

 Have fun!